ai-unc/SLAE-pipeline-starter/README.md

 The best way to work with python is to have an environment for your workspace to keep dependency management isolated to the workspace level.

+#### Mac/Linux

 If you don't know much about this, don't worry.
-All you need to know is to run `sh setup.sh` in the terminal each time you want to work on your project.
+All you need to know is to first run `sh setup.sh` in the terminal to setup your project.

-If you are using VSCode, you should then use `CMD + Shift + P` to access the Command Palette and run `Python: Create Environment`, `Venv`, `Use Existing`.
+After that, each time you want to work on your project run `.venv/bin/activate`.
+If you are using VSCode, you can also use `CMD + Shift + P` to access the Command Palette and run `Python: Create Environment`, `Venv`, `Use Existing`.

 This will setup your Virtual Environment as well as installing the Test Suite along with any other dependencies you add in the future.

 If you are familiar with dependency environment management and want to use an alternative like Conda, make sure to install the Test Suite from the github link.
 This is the command used to do so in the `sh setup.sh` file:

 `pip install git+https://github.com/ai-unc/SLAE-test-suite-v1.git#egg=slae_test_suite`

+#### Windows

+TBD

 <hr/>